Lailouezzz/AES-NI-Qt/README.md

 Without padding :  "My secret data"
 ```

-Example with CBC mode :
+Example with CBC (or PCBC if you want) mode :
 ```cpp
 QByteArray userKey("MyKey"); // Create key
 QByteArray userIv("My IV can be random");